Skip to main content

 “Sunset Dunes is a success.
 It’s good for the environment.
 It’s good for the local economy.
 It’s bringing joy to people of all ages,” Engardio said. | Source: Manuel Orbegozo for The Standard

-Recall advocates raised more than $250,000, with a good chunk of support from the Chinese American Democratic Club, which gave $27,000.
+Recall advocates raised more than $250,000, with a good chunk coming from the Chinese American Democratic Club, which gave $27,000.

-Engardio’s ousting is the third successful recall in San Francisco in recent years.
-Former District Attorney Chesa Boudin was removed from office in 2022 over voter concerns with public safety issues in the city, while three school board members were also recalled that year.
+This is the third recall in San Francisco in recent years.
+Former District Attorney Chesa Boudin was removed from office in 2022 over voter concerns with public safety issues, while three school board members were recalled that year.

-The department is expected to submit the final result to the Board of Supervisors for certification 10 days after the election.
+The Department of Elections is expected to submit the final result to the Board of Supervisors for certification 10 days after the election.
 The board could vote to certify the results as early as Sept.
 30.

 From there, Lurie would appoint Engardio’s successor — with far-ranging implications through 2026.

 “I want to thank Supervisor Joel Engardio for his years of service and commitment to San Francisco.
-And I want to thank all the District Four residents who made their voices heard and participated in today’s special election,” Lurie said in a Tuesday statement.
-“As votes are still being counted and the election will be certified in the coming weeks, our team is evaluating next steps for the District Four supervisor seat.”
+And I want to thank all the District 4 residents who made their voices heard and participated in today’s special election,” Lurie said Tuesday in a statement.
+“As votes are still being counted and the election will be certified in the coming weeks, our team is evaluating next steps for the District 4 supervisor seat.”

 Han Li can be reached at [email protected]